py-bootcamp/learn-python-with-tdd/lists.md

 [Check out the Python documentation on lists][documentation-lists] for an in-depth look into lists.
 Try writing more tests to demonstrate what you learn from reading it.

-[Parametrize documentation][documentation-parametrize] if you wanne learn more about pytest parametrize.
+It's worth also checking the [Pytest parametrize documentation][documentation-parametrize] if you wanna learn more about it.

 [for]: ../iteration.md#
 [documentation-lists]: https://docs.python.org/3/library/stdtypes.html#lists